SimosTigkas/SimosTigkas/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/simos-tigkas/)

-- ⚡ Fun fact: **Eager to learn about cyber security and graphic designing!!**
+- ⚡ Fun fact: **Eager to learn more about Frontend development and UI/UX designing!!**

 <h3 align="left">Languages and Tools:</h3>